ggebbie/HistoricalIndianOcean/README.md

 # How to run the code

 Install the latest stable version of Julia (currently 1.7+).
 Figures are made with PyPlot which requires Julia to have PyCall installed.
 Instructions are available at https://github.com/ggebbie/TMI.jl for this step.
-The code can be run at the command line by changing to the repository base directory and running:
+Once the package has been instantiated following #1 above, the code can be run at the command line by changing to the repository base directory and running:

-`julia scripts/TemperatureDifference_Bestparams.jl` .
+`julia scripts/TemperatureDifferenceBestparams.jl` .

-For an interactive session, it is possible to run the lines of `TemperatureDifference_Bestparams.jl` line by line.
+For an interactive session, it is possible to run the lines of `TemperatureDifferenceBestparams.jl` line by line.
 The statement `include("intro.jl")` will automatically activate the project environment and download and install the proper Julia packages.

 # LaTeX documentation